 Early Childhood Education

-Division of Behavioral & Social Sciences
+Division of Education & General Education

 The Associate and Bachelor of Science in Early Childhood Education are designed to build teaching and leadership skills that can be applied in school settings.
 This program is accredited by the Connecticut State Department of Education and also meets national accreditation standards.
+The B.A. leading towards Teacher Certification (Integrated Special Needs, PreK through K and 1st through 3rd grade) is accredited by the Council on Accreditation of Educator Preparation Providers (CAEP) with Stipulations for initial level programs.

 Program Overview